AngreFalcon/Immersive-Behaviors/README.md

 SKSE64 plugin implementing context-aware behaviors for improved immersion and convenience.
 Currently includes:
 * a behavior to automatically shift between running and walking
-* a behavior to automatically switch between first person and third person automatically.
+* a behavior to automatically switch between first person and third person.
 * an improvement to sprint key, allowing the player to run while walking for as long as the key is held (does not affect sprinting while running)

 Thanks to qudix for their xmake SKSE template here: https://github.com/qudix/commonlibsse-ng-template.git